yaronelh/Whisper_SST/README.md

 ###  Additional instructions.

+#### How to change the dictation languages

-The code provides shortcuts for two languages, but you can change the shortcuts or languages to fit your needs. by changing this line.
+The code provides shortcuts for two languages (English, and Hebrew), but you can change the shortcuts or languages to fit your needs by changing this line.

 ```
 keyboard.add_hotkey('+', lambda: toggle_recording("en"), suppress=True)